pilleatus/orientdb-tutorial-distributed-database/motivation.md

 1. limitation of access (answer time)
 1. availability and redundancy of data

-Databases witch are installed on multiple servers.
+DDBMS are installed on multiple servers and

 If the amount of requests increases, then with Horizontal Scalability of DDBMS by adding an additional Server can be quick responding to changes.